hilfans/NetworkSiteDetail/README.txt

 2. Subsite data table and Excel export button.
 3. Charts for post and visitor counts.

+== Credits ==

+This plugin uses the following third-party library to render beautiful and interactive charts:
+Chart.js - Simple yet flexible JavaScript charting for designers & developers.
+License: MIT.
+For more information, please visit https://www.chartjs.org/.

 == Changelog ==

+= 4.0.6 =

+Tweak - Add phpcs:ignore comments to resolve false positive warnings from the Plugin Check tool, ensuring full compliance with WordPress.org coding standards.

+= 4.0.5 =

+Fix - Address all remaining findings from the WordPress.org Plugin Check tool to meet repository guidelines.
+Security - Strengthen security by sanitizing $_GET parameters and admin query variables.
+Fix - Replace date() with gmdate() for timezone-independent date formatting, following WordPress standards.

+= 4.0.2 =

+Security - Harden the plugin by escaping all output data (esc_html, esc_url, etc.) to prevent potential XSS vulnerabilities, aligning with WordPress.org security requirements.

+= 4.0.1 =

+Tweak - Increase the dashboard data cache duration from 1 month to 3 months to further reduce server load on frequently accessed pages.

 = 3.7.4 =